BradleyA/pi-servo/README.md

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

-#### To watch futre updates in this repository select in the upper-right corner, the "Watch" list, and select Watching.
+#### To watch future updates in this repository select in the upper-right corner, the "Watch" list, and select Watching.

 I need to complete some cleanup before it is shareable and documented . . .